arthurBricq/covid19_our_analysis/simulation_presentation.md

 We have access to very accurate and updated database from many regions accross the world (at least every western country has accurate database).

-We already worked with this data, you can checkout this link : [data processing link]: 'README.md'
+We already worked with this data, you can checkout this link : [data processing link]:'README.md'

 ## The model that we have so far